ChristianTW/christiantw/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on ...
+My name is Christian, and I'm a student majoring in Game Design and Animation: Programming side.

-- 🌱 I’m currently learning ...
+- I’m currently working on Blights Grasp
-- 👯 I’m looking to collaborate on ...
+- I’m currently learning Unity and pixel art

 <!--
 **ChristianTW/christiantw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.